saikrishnags05/Project-for-Data-to-Decisions/Final/WrittenSummary.md

     ## Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1

-If we observe the graph we can tell that overall behavior of enrollment process w.r.t the time taken per person to enroll for an event from past **8 years** in the state of **Iowa**.
+If we observe the graph, we can tell that the overall behavior of enrollment process w.r.t the time taken per person to enroll for an event from past **8 years** in the state of **Iowa**.